 Cllr R Vincent, Cllr C Starr, Cllr D Edwards & Cllr K Watmore to liaise to find a date/time.

 Meeting to be arranged with the School Head to clarify what items are the responsibility of the school, and of the Parish Council, and what can be expected in terms of time allocation by school staff.
 Parish Clerk to arrange suitable time/date

+Defibrillator – Due to recent use, replacement pads were required on the defibrillator .
+Thank you to Cllr C Starr and the Parish Clerk for working to order and then replace these ensuring that the defibrillator is fully ready for next use in the event it is needed.
+The defibrillator has now also been registered in order that reminders can be received for updates and maintenance via the central hub.

 Church Maintenance